 I love love love LOVE.
 Real, unconditional love like I feel it for my little cute nephews.
 And I desire to experience that in the future with a husband and children of my own.

 The danger about remaining in a toxic relationship is that you could end up never knowing what real love is.
+And forever confuse it with heartbreak.
 How sad would that be?

 God created us out of love, to love and be loved.

 Don’t rob yourself of the one experience that will change your life forever by remaining in a situation that is blinding you.